-- The mother of all "Don't Miss Christmas" marketing has to be the 1977 Star Wars Early Bird Certificate, which was basically a cardboard display and a ticket with the promise of getting Star Wars action figures.
+- A famous Aversion was the 1977 Star Wars Early Bird Certificate, which was basically a cardboard display and a ticket with the promise of getting Star Wars action figures.
 Surprisingly, this worked—it allowed time to develop quality action figures, and Star Wars was so blindingly popular that no one seemed to mind.

-- ET The Extra Terrestrial for the Atari 2600 is an infamous example; the game was made in only six weeks so it could be released on time for the holidays and tie in with the then-popular movie, leading to The Great Video Game Crash of 1983.
+- E.T. the Extra-Terrestrial for the Atari 2600 is an infamous example; the game was made in only six weeks so it could be released on time for the holidays and tie in with the then-popular movie.
+The result was a game so bad it is often cited as the worst to ever be released, and it became one factor behind The Great Video Game Crash of 1983.

 - It is presumed that this is why Natsume's translation of Harvest Moon 64 was released at the end of November, with so many on-screen typos in the in-game English-language text.

-- The same also goes for its sequel, Sonic the Hedgehog 3, where the developers were simply too ambitious for both their time limits and the limitations of the system they were making the game for, so the game had to be split into two, the first part being released on February 2nd, 1994, or "Hedgehog Day", and the second part, Sonic & Knuckles, released eight months later, allowing players to combine the two parts to play the two back-to-back (with a few added features) as Sonic 3 And Knuckles.
+- Sonic the Hedgehog 3.
+The developers were simply too ambitious for both their time limits and the limitations of the system they were making the game for, so the game had to be split into two, the first part being released on February 2nd, 1994, or "Hedgehog Day", and the second part, Sonic & Knuckles, released eight months later, allowing players to combine the two parts to play the two back-to-back (with a few added features) as Sonic 3 & Knuckles.

-- And Sonic Spinball, which was a holdover for until the above was released.
+- Sonic Spinball was a holdover until Sonic 3 was released.